This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 Where to stay when visiting Cascada El Salto

-- Stay near the falls in El Meco – El Meco is a very small town, but it is possible to stay here.
-Either camping further upriver from the falls, or at a cabaña or local hotel.
+- đŠ Stay near the falls in El Meco – El Meco is a very small town, but it is possible to stay here, either camping further upriver from the falls, or at a cabaña or local hotel.
 There are two camping spots on the river, called El Sundial and Centro Ecoturistico El Meco.
-Both seem to be operated by the same people and offer similar amenities like bathrooms, a restaurant, tent area.
-The entry fee is 30 pesos per person, and camping is extra (I think 50 pesos per person).
+Both offer similar amenities like bathrooms, a restaurant, tent area.
+The entry fee is 40 pesos per person, and camping is extra (I think 50 pesos per person).
 If you want something more comfortable, Hotel El Salto del Meco is a beautiful option right next to Cascadas El Meco.

-- Stay in El Naranjo – if you want to stay close to Cascada El Salto but want a few more facilities, El Naranjo is only 20 minutes away and has a little bit more going on.
+- đ Stay in El Naranjo – if you want to stay close to Cascada El Salto but want a few more facilities, El Naranjo is only 20 minutes away and has a little bit more going on.
 There aren’t too many options listed on the online booking platforms, but a quick search on Google Maps and we found some gems.
 Both Hotel Bella Vista and Hotel Rio Paraiso are located right on the river and offer basic, but charming rooms.
 We stayed at Hotel Bella Vista and couldn’t stop gawking at the incredible blue river right outside our door!
-For something a little fancier, Hotel Huasteca Express is in town.
+Hotel del Valle is a more standard hotel-style option in town.

-- Stay in Ciudad Valles – if you’re using Ciudad Valles as a base, we recommend Casa Kimi for a mid-range, eco-friendly option.
+- đ© Stay in Ciudad Valles – if you’re using Ciudad Valles as a base, we recommend Casa AMMAH for a mid-range option, with exceptional reviews, lovely hosts and a communal kitchen.
 If you’re on a budget, we stayed at Hostal Casa Huasteca and really loved it.
 Or if you want a little splurge, Hotel Casa Ortiz is a stunning option with a pool.